MrLostInTheInternet/mrlostintheinternet/README.md

   <img src="https://github-readme-stats.vercel.app/api?username=MrLostInTheInternet&show_icons=true" alt="MrLostInTheInternet" align="right" />
 </a>

+&nbsp;
-- :house: I'm currently living in Bologna, Italy IT.
+- 🏠 I'm currently living in Bologna, Italy IT.
+- 📚 I'm a student in Automation Engineering.
-- :computer: I'm currently working as a Junior Developer and I'm a student in Automation Engineering.
+- 💻 I'm currently working as a Junior Developer.
-- :dart: I always like to explore and learn new things.
+- 🎯 I always like to explore and learn new things.

+&nbsp;
+&nbsp;

 ## 🛠 Technologies and Tools